• Skip to main content

 Pain Tolerance Levels

-We can all handle pain at different levels, once you are familiar with yours it becomes easier to distinguish what is serious.
+We can all handle pain at different levels, once you are familiar with yours, it becomes easier to distinguish what is a normal type of pain and when to seek medical attention.

 Tightness that Dissipates

-If your stride feels off or uncomfortable in the first few miles, but fades the longer you run it may simply be a signal to extend your warm up and include some dynamic stretches to activate muscles.
+If you feel stiffness in your joins or if your stride feels off or uncomfortable in the first few miles but fades the longer you run, it may simply be a signal to extend your warm-up and include some dynamic stretches to activate muscles.

 Joint Pain

-If the location of your pain is at a joint and occurs repeatedly it’s time to get things checked out.
-Occasionally {taper week} you’ll have a random ache that never occurs again.
+If the location of your pain is at a joint and occurs repeatedly, it’s time to get things checked out by a physician.
+Occasionally {taper week}, you’ll have a random ache that never occurs again.

 Conflicted about whether to run through pain or not?
-Figure out if it's a potential injury or just part of the growing pains. #runchat #running Click To Tweet
+Figure out if it's a potential injury or just part of the growing pains. #runchat #running Share on XSharpness and Intensity

-A dull ache can often be overridden with changing our thoughts, sharp shooting pains that force you to stop are a sign that something larger is happening.
-I could be a stress fracture or it could be caused by poor alignment {see below}.
+A dull ache can often be overridden with changing our thoughts.
+Acute pain, or sharp shooting pains that force you to stop are a sign that something larger is happening.
+It could be a stress fracture or it could be caused by poor alignment {see below}.

 Gait Change